Searching for Flavor-Violating ALPs in Higgs Decays: Conclusions

 Finally, we investigated adapting our model to explain the recent results for the muon $g-2$ anomaly.
 Because of the ALP's large mass and because it is a pseudoscalar, the largest contribution to the process must come from the Barr-Zee diagram for the sign of the difference to be correct.
 If one allows for a hierarchy of at least four orders of magnitude between flavor diagonal and off-diagonal values of $C_{\ell\ell'}$, the desired contribution can be achieved.
 This is encouraging, as it implies that with some adjustment, the OSSF0 signal could be another way to search for a deeper explanation for this anomaly.

 Our analysis so far has been restricted to $m_a \gtrsim 2$ GeV, so that decay modes involving at least one $\tau$ lepton are dominant due to the mass scaling of the leptonic ALP decay rate.
 For ALPs with masses below the $\tau$ mass, the only possible on-shell decay mode would be $a \rightarrow \mu e$, which could lead to the signal $h \rightarrow (\mu e) (\mu e)$.
 It would be interesting to study a dedicated search in this channel in future work; the signal with displaced decays in particular could be very distinctive.
+Study of the more general parity-violating case where couplings of the ALP to the lepton vector currents are nonzero would also be an interesting extension of this work.